micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-18-rashi_en.md

 ### passuk 30
 <b>You shall keep My watch —</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to warn the Court on this.
-<b>And you will not defile yourselves through them; I am Hachem your God.</b> Thus, if you become defiled, I am not your God, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and you are cut off from Me, and what benefit do I have from you [then] if you are liable to destruction?
-Therefore it is said: “I am Hachem your God.”
+<b>And you will not defile yourselves through them; I am Adonoy your God.</b> Thus, if you become defiled, I am not your God, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and you are cut off from Me, and what benefit do I have from you [then] if you are liable to destruction?
+Therefore it is said: “I am Adonoy your God.”

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY